Is an Extra Pawn Enough to Win a Chess Game? (Answered)

 Can strong chess players win with only an extra pawn?

 Yes, a strong chess player can win just by being up a pawn.
+Even though the advantage is minimal, a chess master can take advantage and convert a win.

 If we are looking at the extreme example (super grandmasters), having an extra pawn is quite decisive.